-The Governors receive no remuneration for their services, but are entitled to claim out of pocket expenses.
-A total of £nil was claimed for the year to 31 July 2021 (£388 in 2019/20, claimed by two Governors).
+The Governors receive no remuneration for their services but are entitled to claim out of pocket expenses.
+A total of c£150 was claimed for the year to 31 July 2022 (nil in 2020/21).
 The Clerk to the Corporation maintains a register of financial and personal interests of the Governors and key management personnel of the College.
 The register is available for inspection on application to the Clerk at the above address.